zippyy/zncbot/README.md

 <br>
 **zncpass** - The ZNC Bot's account password.
 <br>
 **language** - The default language the bot will speak in, on IRC.
-(Select "en" for English, LOOKING FOR TRANSLATORS FOR MORE LANGUAGES)
+(Enter "en" for English, LOOKING FOR TRANSLATORS FOR MORE LANGUAGES)
 <br>
 **webpanel** - Where the ZNC webpanel is located, so they will know when they request for an account.
 <br>